YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

    ``$ mojito test mojit mojits/Github Github``

 #.
-Mojito’s test command comes with a very useful option for getting coverage results.
+Mojito's test command comes with a very useful option for getting coverage results.
    Run the command for application unit tests, but add the option ``-c`` to get coverage results as well.